Meet Our School Board

 As a mother of five children, a nurse and educator, an Asian-American woman, and a military spouse, Jennifer’s diverse life experiences have allowed her to recognize the power of inclusivity through advocacy and modeled behavior.
 She also understands the importance of inclusion and removing barriers to learning.

 Compassion and care are also a big part of Jennifer’s leadership.
 “As a nurse, I come with a unique perspective of care that encompasses a holistic view.
 I find great value in seeing things from a socio-ecological lens, beginning with the individual, then moving to interpersonal relations, organizational impact, community support, and public policy.”
-Her vision for the future is to listen, learn and help our community heal.
+She strives to listen, learn and advocate for an education that will prepare students to become active global citizens.

 District 4 - Graeme Sackrison

-Graeme has a long history in our community as a graduate, parent, grandparent, and great-grandparent in North Thurston Public Schools, and as a past mayor of Lacey!
-He has served on the School Board since 2015 and currently represents NTPS as the Legislative representative.
+Graeme Sackrison has a long history in our community as a graduate, parent, grandparent, and great-grandparent in North Thurston Public Schools, and as a past mayor of Lacey!
+He has served on the School Board since 2015.

-Graeme understands the importance to provide a public education system that allows all students to succeed.
+Graeme understands the importance of providing a public education system that allows all students to succeed.
 “Equity is crucial,” he said.
 “We are continuously working to eliminate barriers to learning.
 This is an evolving process, but we must keep moving forward.”

 Graeme moved to the area with his family in 1956 and first attended Lacey Grade School, formerly on the site of the Safeway on Carpenter Road.
 He then attended North Thurston High School, where he was a member of the track and swimming teams.
 Following graduation in 1962, he attended Centralia Community College for two years before transferring to Western Washington State College, graduating with a degree in economics and business in 1966.